This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Drinking too much over the years can have devastating consequences on your health and well-being.

 What are the effects of excessive alcohol consumption?
-The effects of excessive alcohol consumption include long-term health risks, like a higher incidence rate of chronic diseases, even cancer.
+Beyond just a terrible hangover, the effects of excessive alcohol consumption include long-term health risks, like a higher incidence rate of chronic diseases, and even cancer.

 Increased Cancer Risk